Efficient Asynchronous Byzantine Agreement without Private Setups: Augment: Towards Leader Election with Agreement

-This Section presents our efficient asynchronous leader election ($\elect$) protocol without relying on private setup, which is the key step to realize fast, efficient and private-setup free multi-valued validated byzantine agreement ($\VBA$) in the asynchronous network environment.
-Considering that $\VBA$ is the quintessential core building block for implementing efficient asynchronous atomic broadcast \cite{guo2020dumbo}, our technique might initial a novel path to easy-to-deploy replicated services in the asynchronous network.
-In addition, the result in this section can be plugged in the AJM+21 ADKG protocol to reduce its communication complexity from $\bigO(\lambda n^3 \log n)$ to $\bigO(\lambda n^3)$.
+This Section presents our efficient asynchronous leader election ($\elect$) protocol without relying on private setup.
+This is the key step to realize fast, efficient and private-setup free multi-valued validated byzantine agreement ($\VBA$) in the asynchronous network environment.
+Considering that $\VBA$ is the quintessential core building block for efficient asynchronous DKG \cite{abraham2021reaching}, our technique essentially can be plugged in the existing fast-terminating AJM+21 ADKG protocol to reduce its communication complexity from $\bigO(\lambda n^3 \log n)$ to $\bigO(\lambda n^3)$, thus initialing a new path to easy-to-deploy replicated services in the asynchronous network.